-This section describes how to install and configure the redirector plug-in on the Apache Web server running on Solaris.
-The process involves these steps:
+This section describes how to install and configure the redirector plug-in on the Apache Web server running on HP-UX.

 - 1 Edit the httpd.conf configuration file. - 2 Edit the redirector configuration file. - 3 Copy libraries from EAServer to your Web server. - 4 Make an entry for the Web host in the /etc/hosts file.